EricThomson/anaties/readme.md

 ## Notes
-###  Why no gaussian filter?
-I will add it once I switch from numpy to scipy for the window functions.

 ### Edge artifacts
 Handling edge artifacts can be tricky: you can pad it (with different parameters), and use Gustafsson's method.
 I like Gustaffson's method so went with that as the default.
 At some point I might tinker with that: again that will be a half day to really get it right.
 Frankly the decisions you make about your edges shouldn't make much difference: if they do something has probably gone wrong with your design at a previous step.